wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step3.md

 # Adding Flask settings
 Let us now add a Flask api endpoint.
 It is typical to set up some basic configuration along with an initialization of the flask app.
+Let us also add a very simple open endpoint, which simply returns a greeting.